Shares steady as caution prevails ahead of Jackson Hole - Up News Info

 Early market cheer on Friday was provided by the Chinese central bank’s biggest weekly cash injection into the banking system since February.

-Chinese blue chips rose 0.45%, a reversal of recent weeks in which mainland stocks have weighed on the region, while Hong Kong’s benchmark rose 0.15%.
+Chinese blue chips rose 0.5%, a reversal of recent weeks in which mainland stocks have weighed on the region, while Hong Kong’s benchmark closed marginally down.

 “A-shares (onshore Chinese shares) and Hong Kong are taking a break after some pretty extreme movements in the last two weeks,” said Qi Wang, CEO of MegaTrust Investment (HK).